-BSUH NHS Trust has new rainbow lanyards and pins for staff to wear.
+BSUH NHS Trust has new rainbow lanyards and pins for all staff to wear.
 This is part of our commitment to positive signifiers to promote inclusion and raise the standards of understanding about minority sexual orientations (e.g. lesbian, gay, bisexual, pansexual, asexual), gender identities (e.g. trans, gender non conforming, non-binary) and bodily variations (intersex).
 It has taken three years for us to get this in place.

 While all staff can wear the rainbow signifiers to show support, we are also asking staff to step forward as active allies.

 What does it mean at BSUH to be an active ally?

 (a) You get support from Olivia King to develop your own understanding of gender and sexual diversities so you can help others.

 (b) You meet other active allies from across the Trust to share learning – we meet quarterly – you can attend as many meetings as you are able to.

 (c) You need to have the support of your manager to be an active ally as it is recognised in your appraisal as something extra that you do to promote positive and healthy values and behaviours at the Trust, and it demonstrates your desire to actively up-skill in a key knowledge area.

 (d) You become part of the Gender and Sexual Diversity Staff Working Group which reports to the Diversity Matters Steering Group (headed by the Chief Executive, Dame Marianne Griffiths).
 You can attend as many meetings as you want to provide input on work that the Trust needs to focus on to make our services and organisation more LGBTQ+ inclusive.